 The graduation rates for females in the 2018 cohort met the 55% benchmark, while male students graduated at 39%.
 Female students have graduated at a higher rate than male students for the past three cohorts (2016-2018), which fits the national trend for graduation by gender.
 The gap between male and female graduation rates increased to 16% (for the 2018 cohort) from 11% (for the 2017 cohort).

-Six-Year Graduation Rate 1023 17 Cohort) 2024 (Fall 2018 Cohort) Students Graduation Rate # Students Graduation Rate Appalachian Students 220 58% 175 53% accounted for slightly over 60% of the total cohort and graduated at 53%, which is better than LMU's overall Fall 2018 cohort rate (50%).
+Six-Year Graduation Rate 2023 17 Cohort) 2024 (Fall 2018 Cohort) Students Graduation Rate # Students Graduation Rate Appalachian Students 220 58% 175 53%

 Note: Appalachian students were identified using the Appalachian Regional Commission definition of Appalachian states and counties.